kalecodes/ShopSmart/PAGE_TESTING.md

 - "Sign In / Sign Up" button: landing page

 ### List of Verification Tests
-- Verify that any product description or FAQ dropdowns are functional.
+- Verify that any product description or feature descriptions are functional.
-- Verify that the drop down menu and about page buttons are functional.
-- Verify that the new and existing account buttons are functional and redirect to the appropriate page.
+- Verify that the Sign In / Sign Up button redirects to landing page

 ## Home Page
 ### Description